 Survival of the SBA.
 Finally, the survival of the SBA itself may again be something to deal with.
 Obama at one point proposed to merge the SBA with the Department of Commerce.
 If that comes up again, small businesses may need to rely on the new SBA administrator to win whatever battles take place to keep the SBA as an influential if not separate voice.

-, isn’t opposed to the SBA becoming part of the Department of Commerce.
+An Outside PerspectiveSusan Eckerly, vice president for public policy at the National Federation of Independent Business, isn’t opposed to the SBA becoming part of the Department of Commerce.
 She generally sees much duplication of small-business programs at the federal level.
 “When we’re trying to tighten the budget, it doesn’t make sense to have duplicative programs,” she says.

 Eckerly would also like to see the next SBA chief focus on some internal issues regarding its loan programs.
 The 8(a) minority loan program, for example, has recently been in arrears because borrowers weren’t repaying loans, she says.